-All modules receiving LXI Event Messages shall use the "domain" byte in the LXI Event Message to ensure that each received LXI Event Message is intended for receipt by the module.
-Each module shall be configurable as to the domain of which it is a member.
+All devices receiving LXI Event Messages shall use the "domain" byte in the LXI Event Message to ensure that each received LXI Event Message is intended for receipt by the device.
+Each device shall be configurable as to the domain of which it is a member.
 Upon receipt of an LXI Event Message, the device shall ignore those whose "domain" byte does not match the locally configured value.